Course Syllabus

 I want you to feel well supported in this course, both in class meetings and outside the classroom.
 I recognize that this support may take different forms for different students, so please get in touch with me to discuss what you need to be successful in the course.

-As a baseline, I will hold scheduled drop-in office hours weekly on Tuesdays from 1:30PM to 2:30PM.
+As a baseline, I will hold scheduled drop-in office hours weekly on Mondays from 12:30PM to 1:30PM.
 These meetings may be in person or virtual, depending on preference and availability.
-The last day for drop-in office hours for the fall term is November 26, 2024.
-The last day for drop-in office hours for the winter term is March 25, 2025.
+The last day for drop-in office hours for the fall term is Monday, December 1, 2025.
+The last day for drop-in office hours for the winter term is Monday, April 6, 2026.
+If you have questions about the course material outside of class meetings, you must bring these questions to me during office hours.
+As a general policy, I won’t answer substantive questions about the course material by e-mail.

 This policy exists mainly to avoid a flood of last minute e-mails before exams, but it also pushes you to plan ahead in your studying.
 To get the most out of office hour appointments, plan to dedicate some time to ongoing review of the course content during the term and contact me with your questions as they arise.
-I know that this can be a challenge as the term gets busy, but the benefits of even 20 or 30 mins of periodic review will pay off enormously at the end of term.
+I know that this can be a challenge as the term gets busy, but the benefits of even 20 or 30 minutes of periodic review will pay off enormously at the end of term.

-You must send the questions you would like to discuss during office hours via email to jamie.baxter@dal.ca at least one hour prior to the office hour session you plan to attend.
+You must send the questions you would like to discuss during office hours via email to me at jamie.baxter@dal.ca at least one hour prior to the office hour session you plan to attend.
 This lets me know that you are coming, helps you to focus the discussion, and gives me a chance to think through your questions ahead of time.

-I am also happy to schedule small group meetings if you’d like to meet in this format – please e-mail to arrange a time.
+I am also happy to schedule small group meetings if you’d like to meet in this format.
+Please e-mail to arrange a time.

 Communications About the Course #

 All communication from me to you about the course will be via an Announcement posted on Brightspace.
 Please ensure that you have e-mail notifications enabled for Brightspace Announcements — this way, you will receive a copy of each announcement in your inbox when it is posted.
-I will assume that you have received and read all course information posted via an Announcement on Brightspace after October 1, 2024.
+I will assume that you have received and read all course information posted via an Announcement on Brightspace after September 29, 2025.

 All e-mail messages to me about the course should include in the subject line the course name and a concise statement of purpose (e.g. Property: Questions for office hours).
 Please remember that e-mail is not an alternative to meeting with me using the procedure described above if you have questions about the course content.